 Luxembourg Cantons Map

 There are 12 cantons in Luxembourg, which are divided administratively and geographically.
 Cantons are subdivisions of the three main districts of Luxembourg.
 First, the Diekirch District contains the cantons of Diekirch, Clervaux, Redange, Vianden, and Wiltz.
 Secondly, the Grevenmacher District consists of Grevenmacher, Echternach, and Remich cantons.
-Finally, the Luxembourg District hold them cantons of Luxembourg, Capellen, Esch-sur-Alzette, and Mersch.
+Finally, the Luxembourg District holds the cantons of Luxembourg, Capellen, Esch-Sur-Alzette, and Mersch.